BigWheel92/multithreaded-search/README.md

 # multithreaded-search-
-The program searches for the number from the array using threads that can search in parallel.
+The program searches for the given number from the array using threads that can search in parallel.